 Accepting Incoming call

-After successfully pairing, power off/on the headset bluetooth.
-Now headset will connect with both master’s laptop and smartphone.
-During the incoming call, HV1 SCO connection will be enabled to transfer audio call to headset.
+After successfully pairing both masters in the multipoint Bluetooth setup, power off/on the headset Bluetooth.
+Now the headset will connect with both masters — laptop and smartphone.
+During an incoming call, an HV1 SCO connection will be enabled to transfer audio call to the headset.
+Multi channel communication ensures that the multipoint Bluetooth connection to the idle master is preserved during the active call.

 Bluetooth Incoming call